ForgeOps 2025.1

 -

-Considering the ForgeOps-provided docker images are supported, the need for building base docker images is only required in special cases.
-Accordingly, the Base Docker Images section has been moved to the Reference section.
+Considering the ForgeOps-provided docker images are supported, you need to build base Docker images only in special cases.
+Accordingly, we’ve moved the Base Docker Images section to the Reference section.